Blog

 Barry County, Missouri is in USDA Hardiness Zone 7a.
 The average last spring frost is April 9 and first fall frost is October 25.

-Barry County County sits in USDA Zone 7a.
+Barry County sits in USDA Zone 7a.
 Comfrey grows reliably in zones 3a through 9b, so it's a good fit here.

-Can Comfrey grow in Barry County County's climate?
+Can Comfrey grow in Barry County's climate?

 🌱